How do I best support my remote workers?

 We speak to the companies that help to make remote working a reality

-Anders Reeves is CEO of Conosco, a company that doesn't just support remote workers it lives and breathes the whole concept.
+Conosco is a great example as it's a company that doesn't just support remote workers it lives and breathes the whole concept.

-"We had a star employee in our London headquarters who was originally from Zimbabwe," he explained to us.
+"We had a star employee in our London headquarters who was originally from Zimbabwe," Andres Reeves explained to IT Pro.
 "He wanted to return to South Africa with his wife so, rather than part company, the founders allowed him to spin off a similar operation there, and it turned out to be a brilliant operating model for the business."

 The secret of Conosco's success, at least in part, is finding a process that works for the people who work for it.
 In doing so, it's smashed the industry average for retention.
 London support firms typically retain staff for a couple of years.
 At Conosco, the average employee sticks around for eight.